-Constructivism asserts that ideational factors, norms, and identities besides material matters have an impact on politics, and it differs from rationalism because this impact is not necessarily reducible to calculated actions (Guzzini 2000: 148).
-In a socially constructed world, identities, as representations of actors' understandings of who they are, signal their interests (Theys 2017: 37) and accordingly motivate their behavior.
-As such, identities are the basis of interests (Wendt 1992: 398) and therefore key to understanding foreign policy.
-States acquire multiple identities through interaction with other actors and how they interact depends "on the meanings that the objects have for them" (Wendt 1992: 396).
+Constructivism asserts that ideational factors, norms, and identities besides material matters have an impact on politics, and it differs from rationalism because this impact is not necessarily reducible to calculated actions.
+In a socially constructed world, identities, as representations of actors' understandings of who they are, signal their interests and accordingly motivate their behavior.
+As such, identities are the basis of interests and therefore key to understanding foreign policy.
+States acquire multiple identities through interaction with other actors and how they interact depends "on the meanings that the objects have for them."
 That is, states construct each other as enemies, rivals, or partners, and proceed to share their interpretations of their respective identities.
-Constructivists argue that the identities of states determine whether they will interact cooperatively or conflictively with one another (Mielniczuk 2013: 1075).
-In simple terms, states act differently towards enemies than they do towards friends because enemies are threatening and friends are not (Wendt 1992: 396).
-Constructivism does not imply a radical, "ideas all the way down" idealism that completely disregards the importance of material factors.
-However, the meanings attributed to material factors are important to constructivism (Fearon and Wendt 2002).
-For example, rational approaches fail to explain why 500 British nuclear weapons are less threatening to the United States (US) than 5 North Korean nuclear weapons.
-Without putting the situation in a social perspective, the United Kingdom (UK) would be a much more immediate threat to the US because of its geographical position, as well as its greater military force and the profusion of nuclear weapons.
-However, when social context is concerned, as a result of years of alliances and friendship between the US and the UK, the UK's nuclear capacity is not that threatening in the eyes of US decisionmakers (Wendt 1995).
+Constructivists argue that the identities of states determine whether they will interact cooperatively or conflictively with one another.
+In simple terms, states act differently towards enemies than they do towards friends because enemies are

+Stefano Guzzini, "A Reconstruction of Constructivism in International Relations", European Journal of International Relations, Vol. 6, No 2, 2000, p.
+148.